ciccalab/SIMPLI/Workflow.md

 - Raw metadata table (.csv file with input/output paths and sample metadata)
 - Channel metadata table (.csv file with the metal and labels of the channels to convert)
 - .txt or .mcd data files
+- Output type flag specifyng if otput should be an ome.tiff or single tiff files

 ### Output
-- Single tiff raw data
+- Raw data as an .ome.tiff file or single tiff files
-- Single tiff raw metadata table (.csv file with paths to the single tiff files)
+- Single tiff raw metadata table (.csv file with paths to the tiff files) The order of channels in the .ome.tiff file is the same as the order they are reported in the metadata file.

 ### Tools
 - Python3 script using the [imctools](https://github.com/BodenmillerGroup/imctools) python3 library.